 New York medical malpractice is the negligence of a doctor, hospital, or medical provider.
 For example, medical negligence in New York is the doctor’s deviation or departure from accepted community standards under the circumstances.
 Medical malpractice includes but not limited to:

 - Surgical errors; and

 - Medication errors.

-Your New York doctor or medical professional is obligated to have a reasonable degree of knowledge and skill that is expected of an average doctor who provides the particular medical service in the New York medical community in which the doctor practices.
-Your doctor is not required to have an extraordinary skill which is only possessed by a few exceptional doctors.
+Your New York doctor or medical professional is obligated to have a reasonable degree of knowledge and skill expected of an average doctor who provides the particular medical service in the New York medical community in which the doctor practices.
+Your doctor is not required to have an extraordinary skill that a few exceptional doctors only possess.
 All your doctor is required to do is keep reasonably informed of new developments in his particular specialty in the medical field and to practice pursuant to the approved methods and means of treatment in general use.

 - First, a legal duty of care on the part of the doctor to provide care and treatment;

 - Second, the doctor breached the duty of care and deviated or departed from accepted practice;